zegkljan/pymdptestbed/DESCRIPTION.rst

   *Example*\ : the agent chooses the action ``SOUTH``\ .
-With probability :math:`p` she will end up in the cell \`\`below'' the the one she is now and with probability :math:`1 - p` whe will not.
+With probability :math:`p` she will end up in the cell \`\`below'' the the one she is now and with probability :math:`1 - p` she will not.

 * ``get_reward(self, state: State) -> float``